rcgsheffield/Sheffield_RCC_Docs/pilot/backup-restore.rst

 Bucket backups
 ^^^^^^^^^^^^^^

-Full bucket backups follow the same retention policies as machine backups, however versioing only presents you with the last 14 days of changes.
+Full bucket backups follow the same retention policies as machine backups, however versioning only presents you with the last 14 days of changes.

 If you have a file you'd wish to restore that's not showing up in versioning please get in touch via the IT Services Helpdesk.